cmadland/teaching/pages/02.edci335/01.home/_important-reminders/alert.md

 ---

 # Welcome
-Updated Saturday, May 11.

-- EDCI 335 will start on Monday, May 13.
+Updated Monday, May 13.

+- It's time to get going!
 - There are no textbooks to purchase for this course.
-- You are welcome to get started setting up your WordPress site.
-Click 'Units' in the menu, then 'Week 1 - What is Learning?'.
+- You will find the content and learning activities for the course under 'Units' in the menu bar.
+- Updates will be posted under 'Updates > Instructor Updates'.
 - Looking forward to meeting you all!
 ~Colin